GammaScorpii/nixos-wg-peer-manager/README.md

 A bash script for managing WireGuard peers on NixOS systems with automatic IP allocation, key management, and QR code generation for mobile devices.
 Use this script on the NixOS wireguard server to generate and manage client configs.

 All the fiddly stuff which should be easy, and is, if you are used to using things like [PiVPN](https://github.com/pivpn/pivpn) and [wg-easy](https://github.com/wg-easy/wg-easy).
-This combines the ease of those tools on the NixOS platform, and in a way that allows the system to be reproducable as it simply edits a separate client nix module, linked to a server nix module.
+This combines the ease of those tools on the NixOS platform, and in a way that allows the system to be reproducable as the script simply edits a separate client nix module, imported into the server nix module.

 ## Features